Pakistan: Power outage plunges country into darkness | DW | 09.01.2021

-Millions have been left without light or electricity across Pakistan after an unknown fault disrupted the national power grid.
+Millions have been left without light or electricity across Pakistan after the national power grid was disrupted for reasons still unknown.

 Pakistan's national power grid experienced a major breakdown on Saturday, leaving millions of people in darkness, government officials said.